Heide Park

 WORTH A VISIT?

 The current version of Heide Park is rather focused on rides than on theming.
 And admittedly, the park performs well in the attraction segment.
-It offers some wonderful roller coasters, great water rides, quite a few thrill rides and they also cater to families with young children.
+It offers some spectacular roller coasters, quite a few thrill rides and they also cater to families with young children.
 In other words: there’s much to do at Heide Park for every age group.
 Still, it’s sad to see that the park performed considerably better in the past than it does nowadays.
+Merlin has brought a good bunch of new attractions to Heide Park, but the park has lost much of its original charm.